 - When you check externally it is actually possible to tell the difference between vaginal cell slough and cervical mucus

 Many women who use the fertility awareness method often feel that if they don’t check internally they won’t see anything.
-But the thing is, that a your vagina is always moist, and when you check internally you’ll always find something.
-This will often leaves you thinking you have mucus every day and overestimating the number of days in your fertile window.
-When a you’re in your fertile window and your cervix is producing mucus it has to come out, an you’ll be able to see it at her vulva.
+But the thing is, that your vagina is always moist, and when you check internally you’ll always find something.
+This will often leave you thinking you have mucus every day and overestimating the number of days in your fertile window.
+When you’re in your fertile window and your cervix is producing mucus it has to come out, and you’ll be able to see it at her vulva.
 It’s gravity!
 But you will have to actually check for mucus throughout the day to see it.

 Here are the steps for checking mucus externally…

 - Use a piece of toilet paper folded flat

 - As you wipe pay attention to the sensation you feel.
 Does it feel dry, smooth, or slippery?

 - Look at your toilet paper…do you see any mucus you can pick up?

 - If you have mucus pick it up and see if it stretches between your fingers

 - Then mark down what you see!